Kenneth Gainwell Player Prop Bets for NFL Week 18 - Philadelphia vs. Dallas - NewsBreak

 Discover player props odds, plays, and insights for Kenneth Gainwell in his Week 18 contest with the Philadelphia Eagles against the Dallas Cowboys.

-Before placing any bets on Kenneth Gainwell's player prop bet markets for Saturday's game, which starts at 8:15 PM ET on ESPN, here are some key stats and trends to know.
-Gainwell and the Philadelphia Eagles (9-7) are set for an NFC East matchup in Week 18 against the Dallas Cowboys (11-5) at Lincoln Financial Field in Philadelphia, Pennsylvania.
+Before placing any bets on Kenneth Gainwell's player props for Saturday's game, which starts at 8:15 PM ET on ESPN, here are some key stats and trends to know.
+NFC East foes meet in Week 18 when Gainwell's Philadelphia Eagles (9-7) take the field against the Dallas Cowboys (11-5) at Lincoln Financial Field in Philadelphia, Pennsylvania.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter .